MechanicalRock/doorman/readme.md

 ### DeepLens Setup

 - Go into the deeplens console, and create a project, select the "Object detection" model
-- Remove the `deeplens-object-detection` function, and add the function for `find_person`
+- Remove the `deeplens-face-detection` function, and add the function for `facecrop.function_handler`

+**NOTE**: Jump down to the _DeepLens is Flakey_ section of this guide for more details around deploying the SAM alternative of the detect function

+- take the Deeplens ID from the Device console and place it in `IOT_TOPIC` in `env.yml`

 ![DeepLens Setup 01](img/deeplens-setup-01.png)